-Chapter 2.
-Introduction to Red Hat Certificate System
+Chapter 1.
+Overview of Red Hat Certificate System Subsystems

-Every common PKI operation, such as issuing, renewing, and revoking certificates; archiving and recovering keys; publishing CRLs and verifying certificate status, is carried out by interoperating subsystems within Red Hat Certificate System.
-The functions of each individual subsystem and the way that they work together to establish a robust and local PKI is described in this chapter.
+Every common PKI operation — issuing, renewing and revoking certificates; archiving and recovering keys; publishing CRLs and verifying certificate status — is carried out by interoperating subsystems within Red Hat Certificate System.
+The functions of each individual subsystem and the way that they work together to establish a robust and local PKI are described in this chapter.